earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 ### Linux

-1. Download the installer: <a href="https://www.anaconda.com/download/" target="_blank">Anaconda installer for Linux</a>.
+1. Download the installer: <a href="https://docs.conda.io/en/latest/miniconda.html" target="_blank">Miniconda installer for Linux</a>.
 Be sure to download the `Python` 3.x version!

-2. In your Terminal window, run: `bash Anaconda-latest-Linux-x86_64.sh`
+2. In your Terminal window, run: `bash Miniconda3-latest-Linux-x86_64.sh`.

 3. Follow the prompts on the installer screens.